3Shain/algebraic-effects-ts/README.md

 ```
 to guarantee that all effects except for built-ins are properly handled, otherwise you will get `never` in compile-time and it reflects an error will be thrown in runtime.

-Note typescript doesn't support recursive function inference, this is very inconvenient because you need to declare the computation type manually but it's always intended to be inferred implicitly.
+Note typescript doesn't support recursive function inference, this is very inconvenient because you need to declare the computation type manually but it's always intended to be inferred implicitly (see backtrace example inside the tests).

 ## References